SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Recruitment ended July 2023.

-Data collection will be finished in May 2024.
+Data collection was finished in May 2024.

 Project timeline